josephtkim/Emotilog/README.md

 Utilizes the iOS Speech API to change speech to text.

-Works best on an iPhone 6.
+Works and looks best on an iPhone 6.

 Made by Joseph Kim and Isaac Kim.